Access to Abortion

 Yet abortion can be difficult to access — extremists at every level of government are enforcing laws that make it harder for Texans to get the healthcare they need.

 For decades, anti-abortion extremists have chipped away at abortion access in Texas.
+In 2021, Texas lawmakers passed SB 8, the most extreme abortion ban in the country.
 The right to have an abortion is meaningless if it’s not accessible.

 Barriers to Abortion Care in Texas